How we build a better future

 — Nora Langan, former director of arts education and community development, for U.S. local arts councils, supporter of Real Rent for the Duwamish Tribe, and a long-time climate justice activist

 Tell your Washington state legislators to authorize public utilities like Seattle City Light to use a small increment of ratepayer dollars to help less-affluent homeowners replace their oil and gas furnaces and gas hot water heaters and stoves with non-polluting electric heat devices.
-The Healthy Homes and Clean Buildings Act (HB 1084), which would make this necessary change, failed to win approval in either house in 2021, but is expected to be re-introduced in 2022.

 Remove your money from any commercial bank profiting from climate chaos (this includes Chase, Wells Fargo and Bank of America), and put your money into a credit union or smaller bank that doesn’t fund fossil-fuel infrastructure.

 Talk to your friends and relatives — including those in red states — and let them know why you’ve become part of the international grassroots movement for climate justice.